Jadael/TMT/RhythML.md

    - *Anything that parses to a floating point value is allowed, but note Eurorack/VCV Rack convention is to stay within -10 to +10 volts, with a 10 volt range between min and max value of a given signal, and some modules may behave strangely or not accept voltages outside their expectations.*

 2. **Gate and Trigger Commands**:
-   - `X` or `R` or `_`: Outputs 0 volts for the first 1ms of the step, then a high signal (10 volts) for the remainder.
-	  - Guarantees a rising edge, regardless of the prior step, and holds a high signal afterward.
-   - `T` or `^`: Outputs 0v for 1ms, then 10v for 1ms, then 0v thereafter.
-      - Guarantees a rising edge, regardless of the prior step, and holds a low signal afterward.
-   - `W` or `|`: Outputs a full width gate signal (10 volts), equivalent to writing `10` in the cell.
+   - `W` or `|`: Outputs a full width gate signal (10 volts).
+This is identical to writing `0` or `100%` in the cell.
-      - Use this to continue a gate across steps.
+      - Use this to hold a gate open for the entire step.
       - If the output is already high from a prior retrigger or gate, this will NOT create a new rising edge in the signal.
        - *Gates (as with all signals except for Triggers and Retriggers) are 100% width; two consecutive gates will output a continuous signal with no break or edge.*
+   - `T` or `^`: Trigger pulse.
+Outputs 0v for 1ms, then 10v for 1ms, then 0v thereafter.
+      - Guarantees a rising edge, regardless of the prior step, and holds a low signal afterward.
+   - `X` or `R` or `_`: This is a retrigger, and is often a good default, with caveats.
+This outputs 0 volts for the first 1ms of the step, then a high signal (10 volts) for the remainder.
+	  - This guarantees a rising edge, regardless of the prior step, then holds a high 10v gate/signal afterward.
+   - Gate vs. Trigger vs. Retrigger: Triggers leave the signal low for the duration of the step, so when you're mixing multiple sources, triggers "stay out of each others way" better, while if a gate is already high, more triggers won't have an effect.
+Sometimes you want one or the other, or retriggers give you a happy medium.

 3. **Scientific Pitch Names**:
    - Format: `<NoteName>[Accidental(s)][Octave]`